zSnout/v5.zsnout.com/client/blog/what-makes-zsnout-different/index.md

 _Published by Zachary Sakowitz on December 9, 2021._

 To me, many things stand out to me about zSnout that I simply don't see in other websites.
 For example, zSnout has many subsites for different purposes whereas most websites have one main purpose, it uses a different theming system that other websites, and it was designed from the ground up to work as an app.
+I think that's pretty cool, and I want to explore it more!

 \toc